wrattler/wrattler-design/data-store/data-store.md

-In support of my argument that this interpretation is common I note that database designers will frequently invent an “id” column, typically valued in the domain of integers, whose purpose is precisely to identify individuals. “id” columns are everywhere, with much attendent argument about what to call them.
+In support of my argument that this interpretation is common I note that database designers will frequently invent an “id” column, typically valued in the domain of integers, whose purpose is precisely to identify individuals. “id” columns are everywhere, with much attendant argument about what to call them.

 Perhaps what one ought to do is to specify a new domain---the domain of Persons, say---and value the “id” columns in *that*.
 But now one needs a model of how